Our Safety Advisory Group provides free advice to event organisers on topics including safety, street closures and required licences.

 The Safety Advisory Group exists solely in an advisory capacity – you remain legally responsible for ensuring your event runs safely.

-Follow the Health and Safety Executive’s guidance on running events safely and Public Health’s advice for event organisers [PDF, 72Kb].
+Follow the Health and Safety Executive’s guidance on running events safely and Public Health’s risks advisory notice [PDF, 0.7MB].
 The government provides crowded places guidance, and the Events Industry Forum’s Purple Guide (subscription required) can help you manage health and safety.

 We chair the Safety Advisory Group, which includes representatives from the police, fire and rescue and ambulance services, Public Health, the county council, and other relevant organisations.